 And again--this is not meant to be a judgement against anyone who has stopped breastfeeding or finds it difficult or impossible.
 It's an encouragement to those wanting to do the best for themselves and for their baby to press ahead and try to breastfeed as long as possible and to get support.
 I highly recommend La Leche League International.

 Oh--and if you're a blogger, there's a blog hop at the end of this post where you can share your posts on breastfeeding.

 26. Breastmilk is a great pink eye remedy.
 Really!
 (Source)

 27. Breastmilk is a great remedy for ear infections.
 Again--really!
 Ditch the antibiotics and use nature's antibiotic!
 (Source)

 28. Breastmilk is thought to prevent autism (See Japanese study cited here)

 30. Breastmilk protect infants from infections since breastmilk contains antibodies against pathogens in the baby's surroundings.
 (Source)

-31. UNICEF and WHO (The World Health Organization) recommend breastfeeding to age two and beyond (I don't agree with these groups on all things, for sure, but I like their thinking on this issue.
-(Source) The UNICEF statement is really fascinating.
+31. UNICEF and WHO (The World Health Organization) recommend breastfeeding to age two and beyond (Source) The UNICEF statement is really fascinating.

 32. Formula is not an acceptable substitute for breastmilk - Breastmilk is more than food--it is a combination of anti-bodies, enzymes, long chain fatty acids and hormones, many of which cannot be included in formula.
 (Source)